sketch-hq/developer.sketch.com/pages/assistants-guides-2-writing-a-rule.md

 A few points to note:

-- A rule's `name` is its unique identifier in the Assistant's ecosystem, so by convention we prefix rule names with their parent Assistant's name separated by a `/`.
+- A rule's `name` is its unique identifier in the Assistants ecosystem, so by convention we prefix rule names with their parent Assistant's name separated by a `/`.
 - Rules are added to an Assistant package by including them in its `rules` array.
 - Rules are not active by default, they have to be explicitly turned on in the Assistant's configuration object.